eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-According to Article 5d, Member States inform the Commission of each change in the certification status of their EUDI Wallet eID schemes and the EUDI Wallet Solutions provided under that scheme.
-This means the EUDI Wallet Solution can be officially launched, and can be provided to Users.
+According to Article 5d, Member States inform the Commission of each change in the certification status of their EUDI Wallet eID schemes and the Wallet Solutions provided under that scheme.
+This means the Wallet Solution can be officially launched, and can be provided to Users.

 Under the legal conditions in [Article 5e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e2020-1-1), paragraph 1, the issuing
-Member State can temporarily suspend an EUDI Wallet Solution.
+Member State can temporarily suspend an Wallet Solution.
 This would for example be the result of a critical security issue on that EUDI Wallet Solution.
 This leads to the **suspended** state.
 Under [Article 5d](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1938-1-1), paragraph 2, the issuing Member State can unsuspend the Wallet
 Solution and continue issuance, bringing the Solution back to the **valid** state.
-Under paragraph 1, the EUDI Wallet Solution can be completely withdrawn.
+Under paragraph 1, the Wallet Solution can be completely withdrawn.

 #### 4.4.3 Wallet Unit